LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

 Warnings
 ========

-The MFRecordCount results of spMFClassTableStats is only accurate based on the last execution of spMFAuditTable for a particular class table.
+The MFRecordCount results of spMFClassTableStats is only accurate based on the last execution of spMFTableAudit for a particular class table.

 Examples
 ========